nc1m/iml_project/README.md

 ### Dependencies

-- Dependencies can be installed using 'requirements.txt'
+- Dependencies can be installed using `requirements.txt`

 ### Installation instruction
 To install the requirements, follow these steps: